Share:

 Security risks in multi-tenant architecture

 Cloud security is not a new issue, but the resource-sharing aspect that makes multi-tenancy so attractive is the very thing that can be cause for concern.
+When considering multi-tenant cloud security, keep in mind that these security risks can occur during cloud-sharing:

-Corrupted Data While multi-tenant users are separated from each other at the virtual level, they are physically integrated (sharing hardware, applications and even data).
+• Corrupted Data – While multi-tenant users are separated from each other at the virtual level, they are physically integrated (sharing hardware, applications and even data).
 Although rare, if a cloud vendor has an inadequately configured infrastructure, corrupted data from one tenant could spread to others.

-Co-tenant and External Attacks Lack of data isolation makes multi-tenant cloud infrastructure a prime target for attacks.
+• Co-tenant and External Attacks – Lack of data isolation makes multi-tenant cloud infrastructure a prime target for attacks.
 These attacks may be launched by a malicious tenant – perhaps a competitor – against co-tenants or by an external source.
 Side-channel attacks usually happen because of a lack of authorization controls for sharing physical resources and are based on information gleaned from bandwidth monitoring or similar techniques.

-Tenant Workload Interference If one tenant creates an overload, it could negatively impact the workload performance for other tenants.
+• Tenant Workload Interference – If one tenant creates an overload, it could negatively impact the workload performance for other tenants.

-Incorrectly Assigned Resources Should a virtualization layer become compromised, it gives access to any of the virtual machines running on the same physical host and may allow a malicious user to change the configuration of the virtual machine.
+• Incorrectly Assigned Resources – Should a virtualization layer become compromised, it gives access to any of the virtual machines running on the same physical host and may allow a malicious user to change the configuration of the virtual machine.
 That could result in a loss of monitoring capabilities.